Raise your hand if you know why Professor Harold Hill is trying to get our attention.

 -- dead serious here --

-so good, in fact, that in my mind it's hard to separate
+so good, in fact, that in my mind i

 Growing up with a dad who was also Professor Harold Hill was probably a little like growing up with an alcoholic father, I guess, except that instead of wondering if your dad would come home drunk you wondered if your dad would break into "Trouble Right Here in River City" at inopportune moments.